 Recommended: Identifying, maintaining, and preserving historic awnings.
-Maintenance and repairs that preserve sound materials.
-Replacing an awning damaged beyond repair with in-kind materials and design.
+Maintenance and repairs that preserve sound

 Acceptable: If repairing or replacing an awning in-kind is not feasible, selecting a replacement awning that is historically compatible with the historic in terms of shape, material, color, texture, and design.